MaxencePPierre/core-abstract/README.md

 - `PATCH /stock/shoe`: Add a shoe model along with the quantity
 - `PATCH /stock/shoes`: Add several shoes and their quantities

+When submitting a large DTO containing all shoes and their quantities and one of the quantities is invalid (exceeding stock capacity or deletion greater than available stock), no shoe stock is updated.
+The API handles:
+- Exceeding stock capacity (maximum 30): conflict
+- Invalid quantity provided: bad request
+- Invalid shoe size (the size must be between 19 and 50 inclusive): bad request

 ## Run the application

 To run the application, you can run the following command in the root folder of the project: